Prostate Cancer Treatment: What to Know About Active Surveillance

 Prostate Cancer Treatment: When Monitoring May Be Enough

 Your urologist will consider many factors before deciding whether this approach is right for you.
-By putting together the digital rectal exam, PSA, MRI and biopsy results, your doctor will determine if you are at low risk for progression of prostate cancer.
+By putting together the digital rectal exam, PSA, MRI and biopsy results, your doctor will determine if you remain at low risk for progression of prostate cancer.

 - Physical characteristics: Another way your doctor will assess prostate cancer is through a rectal exam.
 If he or she can’t feel a hard nodule (a sign of cancer) for example, then the clinical stage is low.
 Surveillance may be an option if the other results indicate a lower risk.